 Children's National Health System

 George Washington University School of Medicine

-Gerard Gioia, Ph.D., has indicated that he is an author and receives royalties for the Psychological Assessment Resource, Inc, Gerard Gioia, Ph.D. will not include off-label or unapproved product usage in his presentation or discussion.
+Gerard Gioia, Ph.D., has indicated that he is an author and receives royalties from the Psychological Assessment Resource, Inc., and he will not include mention of off-label or unapproved product usage in his presentation or discussion.

 Alan Keith Novick, M.D.